-Do not believe what they say, Brussels is a brilliant place to visit with kids, there’s loads to do beyond the obvious beer and chocolate tours (not that there’s anything wrong with that) and with the Eurostar heading there direct from London St Pancras, it’s super easy to get to making it the perfect family city break.
+Do not believe what they say, Brussels with kids is a fantastic city for a family holiday.
+There’s loads to do beyond the obvious beer and chocolate tours (not that there’s anything wrong with that) and with the Eurostar heading there direct from London St Pancras, it’s super easy to get to making it the perfect family city break.

 1. The Atomium